I still can hardly believe it…..

 Uni (Sea Urchin) Pasta

-¼ Pound Linguine, or pasta of your choice
+¼ pound dried linguine, or pasta of your choice

 Bring a large pot of salted water to boil.
-Cook pasta to al dente.
+Cook the pasta to al dente.

 In a large skillet over medium heat, melt the olive oil and butter together.
 Add garlic and sauté for 1-2 minutes.
 Add in chili flakes and heavy cream.
 Bring to a slight slimmer and add all but 4 pieces of the uni.